 What follows are some of the most frequently asked questions relating to the Park District Concession Program (“Program”).
 These answers do not complete the scope of requirements for the Program, nor do they replace or take precedent over the operating requirements outlined in this Notice of Availability package.

-1. What if I would like to operate a concession from a location that is not included in the list of available locations for 2020?
-Or, what if I have an idea for a location included in the list of available locations for 2020 that’s not identified as the designated use for the location?
+1. What if I would like to operate a concession from a location that is not included in the list of available locations for 2021?
+Or, what if I have an idea for a location included in the list of available locations for 2021 that’s not identified as the designated use for the location?

-ANSWER: PCM and the Park District are open to considering any idea.
+ANSWER: UCG and the Park District are open to considering any idea.
 Accordingly, complete and submit the application enclosed in this Notice of Availability package (see p.
 2 for instructions regarding how to submit an application).
 Note, submitting an application does not guarantee that the applicant will be recommended for award and does not grant you authorization to operate a concession on Park District property.

 2. Can I submit my application for more than one location?